 - Last will and testament, together with any codicils, validly executed under the laws of England and Wales.
 The will must usually be certified and signed by the lawyers representing the executor or administrator, and apostilled before it can be submitted abroad.

-- Grant of probate.
-This document is issued to the executor granting him or her a legal right to deal with the testator’s estate as provided for in the will.
+- This document is issued to the executor granting him or her a legal right to deal with the testator’s estate as provided for in the will.
 The grant of probate must also be legalised with an Apostille before it can be submitted abroad.
 Applications for grants of probate in England and Wales must be submitted to Her Majesty’s Courts and Tribunals Service or HMCTS.
 The executor can apply online (through this link) or by post filling in this application form.

-- Letters of administration: if the deceased’s will does not mention any executors or some of his or her assets, the rules of intestacy will apply and an administrator must be appointed instead of an executor.
+- if the deceased’s will does not mention any executors or some of his or her assets, the rules of intestacy will apply and an administrator must be appointed instead of an executor.
 In this case, the administrator must apply for the letters of administration before he or she can deal with the estate.
 These letters, as well as the grant of probate (jointly named ‘grants of representation‘), may not be necessary.
 This will be the case, for example, if the deceased’s estate is made up of cash or property owned by joint tenants only.
 You can apply for letters of administration using this form.

 - Grant ‘ad colligenda bona’.
 A temporary or interim grant with a limited purpose will be required in certain circumstances, for example, if the deceased was a sole trader and it is necessary to run his or her business, or where he or she entered into a contract for sale or property and died before completion.
 Time can be of the essence for the sale and running of the business, and in these circumstances the executor or executors do not want to wait until a full grant is issued.
 The purpose for which this grant is issued is limited to collecting and receiving the estate and do other acts as may be necessary until a full grant can be applied for.
 Sworn affidavits and an application for this type of grant must be submitted to the Probate Registry.